Anti-Harassment and Discrimination Policy

 Reasonable action taken by the employer or supervisor relating to the management and direction of workers or the workplace is not workplace harassment

 Examples of harassment include:

 - Epithets, remarks, jokes, or innuendos related to a person’s race, gender identity, gender expression, sex, disability, sexual orientation, creed, age, or any other ground

 - Posting or circulating offensive pictures, graffiti, or materials, whether in print form or via email or other electronic means

-- Singling out a person for humiliating or demeaning “teasing” or jokes because they are a member of a Code-protected group
+- Singling out a person for humiliating or demeaning “teasing” or jokes because they are a member of a group defined by a ground of discrimination

 - Comments ridiculing a person because of characteristics that are related to a ground of discrimination.
 For example, this could include comments about a person’s dress, speech, or other practices that may be related to their sex, race, gender identity, or creed.